Video Tutorial: Procreate Chalk Brush Lettering Brush Kit

 Chalk script screenshot grungier.jpg

-Add chalk dust to the entire composition
+Add chalk dust over the entire composition.

 Chalk script screenshot 8.jpg

-Add chalky water spots
+Add chalky water spots.

 Chalk script screenshot 9.jpg

-Chalk holiday card design
+Chalk lettering holiday card design.

 Chalk script screenshot 11.jpg